Sanoussi Jackou: Press owner

 Jackou also owns a weekly newspaper based in Niamey, La Roue de l'Histoire.
 On 18 May 2002, he was arrested, along with the paper's publisher, for comments criticizing Prime Minister Hama Amadou, as well as comments directed at Minister of Trade Seini Oumarou.
 Jackou was eventually sentenced to a four-month suspended sentence, a 100,000 CFAF fine, and the paper was forced to pay 2 million CFAF damages to the two officials.

 In December 2004, Jackou was again arrested for "arousing ethnic hatred" during his appearance on a radio talk show, only to be released on 9 January 2005.
 Jackou served as a mediator between civil society groups led by the Coalition for Quality and Fairness Against Costly Living, protesting consumption tax rises, and the government in April 2005.

 Personal life

-Jackou and his wife Françoise have four daughters.
+Jackou and his wife Françoise had four daughters.
 The eldest, Rakiatou Kaffa-Jackou is a Minister in the Nigerien government, and another, Guimbia, served as Governor of Niamey.